vchivu14/cinemaApplicationFE/README.md

 <h3>This web application was an assignment at KEA Copenhagen, Computer Science</h3>

 # Overview:
-A FE solution for a cinema franchise based on the capabilities of the REST API mentioned at the bottom </li>
+A FE solution for a cinema franchise based on the capabilities of the REST API mentioned at the bottom.

 # In this project we will use:
 <ul>